okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 <router-outlet></router-outlet>
 ```
+{% endraw %}

 Another option is to add an `OktaAuthGuard` to the `car-list` route.
-However, this will make you login before you can even see the app.
+However, this will make you log in before you can even see the app.

 ```typescript
 {